sheafk/jqueryfunhouse/README.md

 ##Linking to Multiple Pages

+###Create a new page
-In Cloud9, create a new HTML file in the jqueryfunhouse project called `morefun.html`.
-Give it a title and in the body write "FUN!".
+* In Cloud9, create a new HTML file in the jqueryfunhouse project called `morefun.html`.
+* Give it a title and in the body write "FUN!".

 *HINT: Use the HTML template.*

+###Link from `index.html`
-Next, link to that page from `index.html` with text that says "Click here for more fun".
+* Next, link to `morefun.html` that page from `index.html` with text that says "Click here for more fun".

 When you click on "Click here for more fun", it should go to your second HTML page.